Schools deserted in Kashmir as parents fear more unrest

 Protests began after the Aug.
 5 decision by Prime Minister Narendra Modi’s government to withdraw Kashmir’s special status and integrate it fully into India, with equal rights for all Indians to buy property there and compete for government jobs.

-Critics said the decision will alienate many Kashmiris and add fuel to a 30-year armed revolt in the Himalayan territory that Pakistan also lays claim to.
+Critics said the decision alienated many Kashmiris and would add fuel to a 30-year armed revolt in the Himalayan territory that Pakistan also lays claim to.

-On the weekend, residents of Srinagar - the hotbed of the separatist revolt - threw stones and clashed with police.
-Dozens of people were injured, two senior officials and witnesses said.
+Paramilitary police in riot gear and carrying assault rifles stood behind steel barricades and coils of razor wire in Srinagar’s old quarter to deter a repeat of weekend protests.

+In dense neighbourhoods such as Batamaloo, youths set up makeshift barricades to block security forces from entering.

 Reuters journalists visited two dozen schools in Srinagar on Monday.
 Some schools were lightly staffed and classrooms deserted.
 Gates at other schools were locked.